rahulrraj/terraform-aws-lambda/README.md

 This module was developed to support REST API with lambda function with a primary use case of running lambda with .NET Core 3.1, so most of the default variables are set with keeping that in mind.
 As of now, the module has been tested with .NET Core 2.1, 2.2 and 3.1.
 In general, this module just creates AWS infrastructure, so ideally any runtime environment should work.

 The module supports simple (default) and failover routing policy configured through variable routing_policy.
-Refer to the following diagram which shows all the resources which are created by the module.
+Refer to the following diagram which shows the resources which are created by the module.

 ![multi-region-lambda](documentation/multi-region-lambda.jpg)